spinnaker/spinnaker/experimental/docker-compose/README.md

 Install the [Docker ToolBox](https://www.docker.com/docker-toolbox)

-Navigate to the config directory at the root of this project ( two directories up from the experimental folder ).
+Navigate to the config directory at the root of this project ( one directory up from the experimental folder ).
 Copy the `default-spinnaker-local.yml` file into a file called `spinnaker-local.yml`.
 Edit spinnaker-local.yml to fit your configuration.

 If you're using aws, create a directory called aws under the config directory.
 Copy over your credentials from the .aws directory into this directory.
-If you don't have a .aws directory, follow the instructions here to create those credentails.
+If you don't have a .aws directory, follow the instructions here to create those credentials.

 If you're using Google Compute Platform, create a directory called gcp under the config directory.
-Copy your json credentails into this directory as gcp.json
+Copy your json credentials into this directory as gcp.json

 # Local Installation